b!X Frankonis is a nineteen-year resident of the Portland of Oregon born forty-seven years ago in rural upstate New

 For seventeen years he owned a cat named Scully.
 Now he owns a cat named Meru.

-After decades of accomplishments including the pioneering Internet civil liberties effort of Hands Off! the Net; the worthwhile cybercafe failure of the Millennium Cafe; the celebrated stand-alone journalism success of Portland Communique; the landmark fundraising creation of Can‘t Stop the Serenity; the surprise uncovering of and research into the WWII shipyard workers zine The Finger; the publishing of his late father‘s novels under the banner of Myrln Books; and many years surviving the wilds of various movie and television fandoms; he now manages The Belmont Goats, a nonprofit urban herd of fourteen.
+After decades of accomplishments including the pioneering Internet petition against the Communications Decency Act; the worthwhile cybercafe failure of the Millennium Cafe; the celebrated stand-alone journalism success of Portland Communique; the landmark fundraising creation of Can’t Stop the Serenity; the surprise uncovering of and research into the WWII shipyard workers zine The Finger; the publishing of his late father’s novels under the banner of Myrln Books; and many years surviving the wilds of various movie and television fandoms; he now manages The Belmont Goats, a nonprofit urban herd of fourteen.

 “Stop worshipping false b!Xes.”